 1. There’s access to great talent

 Some of the best universities in the world are in London, or just outside.
-University College London, Kings College London, London School of Economics and Imperial College London are churning out talented graduates into the Capital every year, enthusiastic and aching to get their teeth into something interesting and exciting.
-Oxford and Cambridge are just a stone’s throw away, full of capable students perhaps already trying out business ideas from their halls bedrooms.
-London is a concentrated hotbed of graduates and young professionals just waiting for their chance to get a job in a fun company that’s going places.
+University College London, King's College London, London School of Economics, and Imperial College London are churning out talented graduates into the Capital every year - all enthusiastic, wanting to sink their teeth into something new and exciting.
+Oxford and Cambridge are just a stone’s throw away too, full of capable students perhaps already trying out business ideas from their halls bedrooms.
+London is a concentrated hotbed of graduates and young professionals just waiting for their chance to join a fun company that’s going places.

 2. It’s a global city

-If your company works internationally then London provides a variety of ready employees with language skills ranging from French and Spanish to Bahasa and Tagalog.
-With five major airports, you are also connected to the rest of the world with relative ease, so you can rest easy if you need to do any last-minute trips.
+Also if your company works internationally, London provides a variety of bilingual, if not trilingual, job candidates to consider with language skills ranging from French and Spanish to Bahasa and Tagalog.
+With five major airports, you are also very well connected to the rest of the world, making overseas business trips easy and the allure of a company trip away that much more tempting.

 3. It’s easy to do

 The UK actively encourages startups by offering everything from financial support schemes, to entrepreneurship visas.
-Grants for small businesses might take a while of jumping through hoops, but it’s well worth the effort if you can get through the paperwork.
+Grants for small businesses might involve jumping through hoops but it’s well worth the effort if you can get through the paperwork.
+Even with Brexit in the mix, it doesn't seem to be causing any major hiccups (so far).
 Here is a great list of business grants available in the UK for anyone who needs an initial idea of where to look.